THE PEANUTS MOVIE:

 the original Peanuts cartoons created

-a unique charm to keep children and parents entertained, and they were decent
+a unique charm that captivated both children and adults, and they were decent

 quiet alternatives to the loud and energetic children’s programming we’re so

-used to today (I’m talking about you Teen Titans Go!
+used to today (I’m looking at you, Teen Titans Go!
 But I digress).

 After several adaptations of other